pbuhrmann/GWYF-Map-builder/README.md

-# Golf With Your Friends Maze Builder
+# Golf With Your Friends Map Builder

-Generate a random maze
+Procedurally generated maps

 ## Requirements